This post may contain affiliate links. Please read our disclosure policy.

 - Once the oil is hot, fry the tacos for about 5-7 minutes or until they are starting to look browned and feel crispy.
 Remember that they will continue to crisp as they sit.
 Place them on a paper towel lined surface to drain, and sprinkle with a pinch of salt.

-- Serve hot with salsa, sour cream or guacamole.
+- Serve hot, on a bed of shredded lettuce and cabbage with salsa, sour cream or guacamole for dipping.